ijdoe/camsur-bmad/memory-bank/activeContext.md

     *   **Design Gate Sign-Off:** Created formal sign-off document (`docs/bmad/reviews/design-gate-review.md`) and updated the development readiness checklist to officially mark the Design Gate as PASSED.
 All design deliverables including UX specifications, design system, mockups, and prototypes have been reviewed and approved.
     *   **Component Specifications Completed:** Created detailed specifications for the three missing components (`table.md`, `alert.md`, `dropdown.md`) to complete the design system.
 All component specifications are now developer-ready with comprehensive details on variants, states, accessibility, and usage examples.
     *   **Architecture Gate Sign-Off:** Created formal sign-off document (`docs/bmad/reviews/architecture-gate-review.md`) and updated the development readiness checklist to officially mark the Architecture Gate as PASSED.
 All architecture deliverables have been reviewed and approved.
+*   **Proposal Enhancement Based on Partner Feedback:** In response to partner feedback requesting more detail on platform functionalities and value beyond costing, the proposal documents were significantly enhanced:
+    *   **Added "Insight Catalog":** Introduced a detailed Phase 1 Insight Catalog including Barangay Flood Watch, Landslide Watch, Quake Rapid Impact Estimation, Hotspot Escalation Score, Critical Facility Impact, and Route Vulnerability Advisory.
+This demonstrates how the platform provides actionable, predictive insights rather than just data aggregation.
+    *   **Created Executive Brief:** Developed a one-page `executive-brief.md` for the governor, summarizing the vision, key outcomes, and deliverables in a concise, high-impact format.
+    *   **Deliverables-to-Investment Map:** Added a clear mapping of investment items to tangible deliverables, ensuring transparency and value articulation.
+    *   **Aligned All Documents:** Updated `provincial-rollout-plan.md` and `sales-enablement.md` to reflect the new messaging, including a narrative-driven demo script focused on "insights, not just data."
+*   **Phase 1 Implementation Plan Finalized:** Decided on a no-MoU approach for Phase 1, leveraging public data sources (PAGASA, PHIVOLCS, NAMRIA, MGB, PSA) to deliver a strong MVP without external dependencies.
+This includes adapters for data ingestion, rules for insight generation, and UI for operator workflows.
+*   **Incorporated Partner's Insight Emphasis:** Emphasized throughout the documents that the platform provides "meaningful insights" from data fusion, not just aggregation, with explainable evidence panels and human-in-the-loop approval.
+*   **Document Alignment for Insight-Driven Narrative:** Updated all foundational project documents to align with the new insight-driven approach:
+    *   **Project Brief:** Reframed the core goal to emphasize transforming raw data into actionable, predictive insights.
+    *   **Product Requirements Document:** Added formal "Insight Generation & Management" section with the Phase 1 Insight Catalog.
+    *   **UX Specification:** Updated workflows and UI components to focus on "Insight Cards," "Priority Queue," and "Evidence Panel."
+    *   **Epic 7.2:** Renamed to "Insight Generation Engine" and updated user stories to focus on building specific insights from the catalog.

 ## 3. Next Steps